"AIN'T NOTHING LIKE THAT G-A RED CLAY."

-Dr. Regina N. Bradley is a writer, scholar, and researcher of African American Life and Culture.
-She is an alumna Nasir Jones HipHop Fellow (Harvard University, Spring 2016) and formerly an Assistant Professor of African American Literature at Armstrong State University in Savannah, GA.
-This August, she will start her new position as Assistant Professor of English and African Diaspora Studies at Kennesaw State University in Kennesaw, GA.
+Dr. Regina N. Bradley is a writer and researcher of African American Life and Culture.
+She is an alumna Nasir Jones HipHop Fellow (Harvard University, Spring 2016) and is the Assistant Professor of English and African Diaspora Studies at Kennesaw State University in Kennesaw, GA.

-Dr. Bradley's expertise and research interests include 20th and 21sy Century African American Literature, hip hop culture, race and the contemporary U.S. South, and sound studies.
+Dr. Bradley's expertise and research interests include 20th and 21st Century African American Literature, hip hop culture, race and the contemporary U.S. South, and sound studies.

-Her current book-length project, Chronicling Stankonia: OutKast and the Rise of the Hip Hop South (under contract, UNC Press), explores how Atlanta, GA hip hop duo OutKast influences conversations about the Black American South after the Civil Rights Movement.
-She is also editing a collection of essay about OutKast for UGA Press.
+Her current book-length project, Chronicling Stankonia: OutKast and the Rise of the Hip Hop South (under contract, UNC Press), explores how Atlanta, GA hip hop duo OutKast influences renderings of the Black American South after the Civil Rights Movement.
+Dr. Bradley is also editing a collection of essays about OutKast for UGA Press.

-Dr. Bradley's scholarship on popular culture and race is published or forthcoming in south: a scholarly journal, Black Camera, Meridians, Comedy Studies, ADA, Journal of Ethnic American Literature, Palimpsest, and Current Musicology.
-Additionally, her commentary is featured on a range of news media outlets including Washington Post, NPR, NewsOne, SoundingOut!, and Creative Loafing Atlanta.
+Her scholarship on popular culture and race is published in south: a scholarly journal, Black Camera, Meridians, Comedy Studies, ADA, Journal of Ethnic American Literature, Palimpsest, and Current Musicology.
+Additionally, Dr. Bradley's commentary is featured on a range of news media outlets including Washington Post, NPR, NewsOne, SoundingOut!, and Creative Loafing Atlanta.